 - Learn all about the Eiffel Tower in Paris, France.

-- The Champs Elyse is known for its shopping and storefronts are part of the French area at EPCOT.
+- The Champs Elysees is known for its shopping and storefronts are part of the French area at EPCOT.

 - The new Remy’s Ratatouille Adventure Courtyard in EPCOT France features an architectural gate element inspired by the Metropolitan subway arches famous in Paris, France, designed by Hector Guimard; Master of the Art Nouveau Style.